SolidLabResearch/rsp-rs/docs/STREAMING_IMPROVEMENTS.md

                             → ✓ THIRD RESULT EMITTED

 Event with timestamp=7000:  Last event (no more events after this)
-                            ⚠️ NO MORE RESULTS - no event to trigger closure
+                            WARNING: NO MORE RESULTS - no event to trigger closure

 Solution: Call close_stream("uri", 20000) to emit final results
          (This adds a sentinel event with timestamp=20000)